mcclure/ppx_const/README.md

 This is an OCaml language extension implementing an `if%const` statement.
 The `if%const` is evaluated at compile time, and the appropriate clause substituted without the ignored clause being fully compiled.
 This allows you to avoid consequences such as module inclusion or type inference changes which would otherwise have resulted from the ignored clause.

 In other words, ppx\_const works like `#if` in the C preprocessor, but is implemented entirely within the OCaml language using the [ppx](http://whitequark.org/blog/2014/04/16/a-guide-to-extension-points-in-ocaml/) mechanism.
-In conjunction with [ppx_getenv](https://github.com/whitequark/ppx_getenv), it provides a lightweight alternative to Cppo.
+In conjunction with [ppx_getenv](https://github.com/whitequark/ppx_getenv), this provides a lightweight alternative to Cppo.

 This software was written by Andi McClure <<andi.m.mcclure@gmail.com>> based on whitequark's ppx\_getenv sample.
 Because it is based on ppx, it requires OCaml 4.02.